 Press the Windows [key] and then enter cmd (or enter into the search box).
 Right-click on ‘Command Prompt’ and then select ‘Run as administrator.’
 If a pop-up appears that asks for administrator permission, you must click on the ‘Yes’ button.

-When you disable C-States, which means turning the power saving options off, your PC becomes more stable, and thus it diminishes the chances of unforeseen issues, such as random rebooting or the PC freezing.
-To disable C-States, do the following:
+When you disable C-States, which means turning the power-saving options off, your PC becomes more stable, and thus it diminishes the chances of unforeseen issues, such as random rebooting or the PC freezing.
+To disable C-States to fix Windows 10, do the following:

 Begin by typing ‘Settings’ into the search bar and opening that window.

 Click on ‘Updates & Security.’
 Now, click ‘Recovery’ and find the ‘Advanced Start-up’ option.
 Click the ‘Restart now’ button.